l-manoj/core-webapis/docs/Kubernetes.md

 - schedules the pods on workers

 Communication to master is through apiserver only via kubectl command line utility.
-kubelet takes a yaml/json deployment file
+kubectl takes a yaml/json deployment file
-#### Nodes
+#### Nodes/Minions
-Nodes is where the actual applications are run.
+Nodes is where the actual work is run.
+Every node has its own set of default pods like health, logging, dns etc
 ##### kubelet
 - main kubernetes agent on the node.
 - registers the node with cluster